lautiamkok/php-frameworks/expressive/README.md

 3. Start a web server

+    Change the path to public/,

+    'cd public/'

+    then,

     `php -S 0.0.0.0:8080 -t .`

 4. Browse to localhost:8080, and you should see it running!